 In the following example, we can see three dunder methods:

-method: is called when converting the object to a developer-readable string
+__init__method: is called to initialize the class__str__method: is called when converting the object to a human-readable string__repr__method: is called when converting the object to a developer-readable string

-1 2 3 4 5 6 7 8 9 |
+1 2 3 4 5 6 7 8 9 | |

 In Python, many dunder methods are implemented and used for operations such as arithmetic operators, comparison operators, truthiness, etc. The following are a few examples: